 The more formal cousin to the overcoat, Chesterfield coats were developed in 1800s England.

-They’re characterized by heavy waist suppression with an aggressive waist seam, and can be found in single-breasted or double-breasted varieties.
+Traditional versions are characterized by heavy waist suppression with an aggressive waist seam, and can be found in single-breasted or double-breasted varieties.
+More modern options don’t necessarily have as much waist suppression.
 Uniqlo’s Wool Cashmere Chesterfield Coat is emblematic of the style.

 11. Windproof Coat